 We've tried to make the process even easier by launching European travel insurance for people with heart conditions.

 Our travel insurance will cover any condition although it is designed for severe illnesses.
 We won't ask any medical questions to generate your price and you can get a quote in seconds.

 Of course, you may still have a number of questions relating to your condition – for example, whether any destinations or climates may be unsuitable, or which types of activity are safe to do.

 Do you have to let your insurance company know if you have had a heart attack?

-Absolutely!
-You will need to get specialist travel insurance for people who have had a heart attack.
-This means you will need to declare any medical conditions you may have, including the heart attack you experienced, regardless of how well you have recovered, or how strong you are feeling now.
-Failure to declare any and all pre-existing medical conditions with your insurer could invalidate any claim you may have to make, which would probably leave you facing very expensive medical bills.
+If you're getting specialist travel insurance from another provider you will need to declare any medical conditions you may have, including the heart attack you experienced, regardless of how well you have recovered, or how strong you are feeling now.

 Having declared your condition, the travel insurer may then need to ask you a number of questions relating to your health and lifestyle, before they offer you a quote.
 These could be questions such as: “Have you ever had a heart bypass, an angioplasty or a coronary stent?”

 Your answers to these questions will be used to calculate a score, with higher scores indicating greater risk and therefore a higher premium.
 Certain insurers might refuse to offer cover at all.

 We will never refuse to offer cover unless you have a terminal prognosis of under 6 months.